-- If you do not have the permission to perform this task, a message appears, stating the same.
-If that happens, request your administrator to provide the permission using Security. - For a non-serialized product, if the operation that you want to mark complete requires clocking on, provide the completed quantity for the operation (page 34).
+- If you do not have the permission to perform this task, request your administrator to provide the permission using Security. - For a non-serialized product, if the operation that you want to mark complete requires clocking on, provide the completed quantity for the operation (on page 68).